synacktiv/bip/README.rst

 The types should be seen as a recursive structure: a ``void *`` is a ``BTypePtr`` containing a ``BTypeVoid`` structure.
-For a list of the different types implemented in Bip see TODO.
+For a list of the different types implemented in Bip see the `documentation <https://synacktiv.github.io/bip/build/html/base/type.html>`_.

 .. code-block:: pycon